alex-infosec/alex-infosec.github.io/_posts-draft/Security-Plus-1.md

 Security Zones
 - security is more than a one-to-one relationship
 - Where are you coming from and where are you going

+*Upon further thinking I realized the more efficient way to study for SEC+ would be to frontload the information, getting a mental "Lay of the land" so to speak, and coming back later to make the pathways and road.
+This means my notes will become more sparse*

+Policy Enforcement Piont (PEP)
+- the gatekeeper, all traffic going through the network has to go through the pep to see if the traffic is allowed.
+Its usually multiple devices working together.

+Policy Decision Point
+- dont know the difference tbh
+- **Policy Engine**  The final Judge.
+Grant deny or revoke.
+- **Policy Administrator** Complex Judge, communicatetes with PEP

+Honey Pot
+- attrack bad guys to see what their strats are
+- honey nets, larger deception network
+- honey files, fake information that alert is sent if file is accessed
+- honey token, traceable data if its stolen to see where it cam fom

+### Managerial Change
+When a system updates is one of the most common risks in the enterprise.
+Need policy on changes Change approval process
+- ownership, this ones weird but its the owner of the application and theyre usually not the ones doing the changing just verifying it happened
+- Stakeholders, impacted by the change
+- Impact analysis, usually a risk value
+- test results, like with a sandbox testing environment
+- **Backout plan**  Way to return to original state if something goes wrong
+- Maintenance Window
+- Apart of Standard Operating Procedures, should be well documented

+From the perspective of the technicial implementation of change
+- Allow list/ deny list
+- Restricted Activities "Scope of change"
+- Downtime, want to reduce this so usually lose 2 different versions to try and make changes
+- Restarts
+- Legacy applications (here before you arrived might be there when u leave) u become the support.
+U must become the expert.
+- **Dependencies** can complicate things.
+Must complete A for B.
+- Documentation is pivotal in doing this
+- Version control, tracking the changes to a file over time

+## 1.4
+### Public Key Infrastructure (PKI)
+**Symmetric Encryption** Encrypt and decrypt with the same key.
+Single shared key **Asymmetric engryption** Two or more mathmatically related keys.
+Private and public key.
+**Key excrow** 3rd party key or personal key holder, like Hagrid from Harry Potter.
+(EFS) Windows Encrypting File Systems
+Mac Linux use 3rd party but sometimes we need to encrypt all stored data at rest.
+Database encryption
+* Transparent encryption - encrypts all database information with a symmetric key
+* Record-level Encryption - encrypts individula columns with separate symmetric keys.

+Transport Encryption
+* Data across the network
+* VPN Virtual Private Network is an encrypted tunnel

+Key stretching due to increased processor strength.
+Hashing the hash of a hash of a password lol.

+**Key Exchange**

+In band key exchange, on the network protects teh key with additional encryption, use asymmetric encryption to deliver a symmetric key.
+Called a session key

+**Trusted Platform Module (TPM)**

+Cryptograhic hardware on a device.
+Random number generator key generator.
+Persistent memory , burned in during manufacturing

+**Hardware Security Module**

+TPM but for data centers.
+Used in large environments.
+Securely stores thousands of cryptographic keys.
+Designed fro very fast cryptographic functions.

+There is a Key Management System (similar to a wireshark just an applciation yk)

+**Secure Enclave**, a separate security processor built into the phone laptop etc. Given different names

+* Obfuscate - making somethin unclear
+* Steganography - hiding data in an image.
+The image is called the "Coverimage"
+* Tokenization - Paying with a credit card
+* Data Masking -  ************345
+* Hash - only the fingerprint just to make sure its not changed
+* Collision - when hashing two different inputs makes the same hash, Do not use MD5 (old hashing algo) as a result of that
+* Use hashing to verify downloads
+* Salted Hash, randoom data added to a password when hashing.
+* Rainbow tables wont work with salted hashes for common hashes
+* Blokcchain - a distributed ledger, keeps track of things needed to be monitored.
+Bitcoin is common.
+Due to blockchain it keeps people from going in and messing it up since its kept alive by adding blocks so u cant fake the blocks because theyre built on top of each other.

+### Digital Certificates

+Public Key Certificate - CA signs it with the person digital signature Web of trust - use others for additional trust Websites use a X.50- the standardized format of a digital certificate Wildcard certificates: Subject ALternative Name (SAN) its an extention to the X.509 certificate allows a certificate to support many different domain names
+Key Revolcation List (CRL) also maintained by the Certificate Authority OCSP - online certificate status protocal modernish website ca approval being stapled and that staple is verified by CA